Scholarships Available to West Forsyth High School Students

 Criteria: Eligible applicants must have been actively participating in one or more music programs at WFHS, have exhibited dedication to the program through practice and performances — within the school and external to the school.
 The student must also be a graduating high school senior or equivalent of West Forsyth High School and enrolled (or planning on enrolling) in a degree or other credential-resulting program at an accredited educational institution.
 The student must provide references from a WFHS music teacher or music leader and the student’s career advisor.
 Financial need is considered, but not required.
 The student must also exhibit integrity and good character in his or her relationships and in student life.
-Deadline is April 23, 2019 at 5:00 PM.
+Deadline TBA for 2020.

 Mason H. Hunter Vocational Educational Scholarship of the Vocational Educational Scholarship Awards of the Lewisville-Clemmons Chamber of Commerce

 Amount: Up to $2,500 towards tuition, books, fees, and other related course expenses for up to a 2-year program of study leading to a degree or certification in any trade, technical, or vocational field with a clear career pathway.